ampproject/amphtml/spec/amp-html-format.md

 XML-related attributes, such as xmlns, xml:lang, xml:base, and xml:space are disallowed in AMP HTML.

+Internal AMP attributes prefixed with `i-amp-` are disallowed in AMP HTML.

+### Classes

+Internal AMP class names prefixed with `-amp-` and `i-amp-` are disallowed in AMP HTML.

+Consult AMP documentation for meaning of class names prefixed with `amp-`.
+The use of these classes is allowed and meant to allow customization of some features of AMP runtime and extensions.

+All other authored class names are allowed in AMP HTML markup.

+### IDs

+Internal AMP IDs prefixed with `-amp-` and `i-amp-` are disallowed in AMP HTML.

+Consult AMP documentation for specific extensions before using `amp-` and `AMP` IDs to avoid conflict with the features provided by these extensions, such as `amp-access`.

+All other authored IDs are allowed in AMP HTML markup.

 ### Links

 The `javascript:` schema is disallowed.